Thursday 18th May. Greenwich to Chertsey. About 63 km.

 While I was pausing, a cyclist came gently down the hill and stopped for a chat.
 He lived in Ireland and was on his way to a family reunion.
 Cycling, of course.
 He was riding a Thorn touring bike with dropped handlebars but also has a expedition bike with Rohloff gearing like mine.
 He was just back from four months riding in South East Asia and was heading off soon for a tour of South Africa.
 He was in his mid-70s but certainly didn’t look it.
 Maybe it’s having a wife thirty years younger than him that keeps him youthful!

 At the top of the climb is the Runnymede Air Forces Memorial, a memorial for the more than 20,000 Allied airmen and women whose bodies were never recovered after World War II.
-My father, who died five years ago at the age of 95, was a navigator/wireless operator in Sunderland flying boats flying out of Alexandria in Egypt.
+My father, who died five years ago at the age of 95, was a navigator/wireless operator in Sunderland flying-boats serving out of Alexandria in Egypt.
 This memorial was converted from a convent in 1965.
-My Mum has no recollection of visiting the memorial but I’m sure my dad would have come here.
+My mother has no recollection of visiting the memorial but I’m sure my dad would have come here.
 A very peaceful and contemplative place.

 I notice that I’m not making much progress.
 I keep stopping to enjoy the surroundings and to get a feel for the country I left almost forty years ago.
 This trip is ‘slow cycling’ at its finest and the journey definitely feels more important than the destination.
 The countryside is beautiful and the people seem open and friendly.
 Old stone buildings and magnificent churches.
 And pubs everywhere!